opportunities

 Current statistics for Marion County show that:

-• 29% of families are designated as Asset Limited, Income Constrained, Employed (ALICE) — households that earn above the Federal Poverty Level (FPL) but cannot afford the basic cost of living in their county (United Way);
+- 36% of families are designated as Asset Limited, Income Constrained, Employed (ALICE, 2024) — households that earn above the Federal Poverty Level (FPL) but cannot afford the basic cost of living in their county (United Way);

-• While the Indianapolis Public School district currently offers all meals free of charge for families, 68.9% of families would be eligible for free or reduced lunch (NICHE);
+- While the Indianapolis Public School district currently offers all meals free of charge for families, 69.7% of families would be eligible for free or reduced lunch (NICHE, 2024);

-• As over 60% of youth in Marion County identify as minorities (IYI), KDO reaches students from all different backgrounds.
+- As over 65% of youth in Marion County identify as racial or ethnic minorities (IYI, 2025), KDO reaches students from all different racial and ethnic backgrounds, particularly those who identify as Hispanic, Black, and Multiracial.

 associate of national dance institute (andi)

 In a significant stride beyond our local community partnerships, KDO proudly assumed the role of the Indiana Associate of the National Dance Institute of New York (ANDI) in 2018.
 This distinction places KDO as the sole program in Indiana and one of a select few, numbering about a dozen, in the entire country.
-This exclusive association propels NDI’s pedagogy, standards of excellence, and best practices in community arts education programs for children.
-As part of this prestigious association, the KDO Teaching Team frequently engages in training, collaborations, and exchanges led by NDI.
+As an Associate of the National Dance Institute, Kids Dance Outreach’s Teaching Artists are trained in and inspired by the NDI Method® and participate in ongoing professional development, mentorship, and artistic exchanges with NDI educators, frequently engaging in training, collaborations, and exchanges led by NDI.
 National Dance Institute (NDI) is a non-profit arts education organization founded in 1976 by ballet star Jacques d’Amboise.
-Under the artistic direction of Kay Gayner, and a staff of professional Teaching Artists, NDI uses dance and music to instill in students a love of the arts, a passion for learning, and a desire to strive for their personal best.
+Under the artistic direction of Kay Gayner and a staff of professional Teaching Artists, NDI uses dance and music to instill in students a love of the arts, a passion for learning, and a desire to strive for their personal best.

 Courtesy National Dance Institute — KDO Teaching Artist Kelvin Burzon participating in NDI Teacher Training, 2023.